 Manuscripts must be in two-column format.
 Exceptions to the two-column format include the title, authors' names and complete addresses, which must be centered at the top of the first page, and any full-width figures or tables (see the guidelines in Subsection 3.6).
 Type single-spaced.
 Start all pages directly under the top margin.
 See the guidelines later regarding formatting the first page.
-The manuscript should be printed single-sided and its length should not exceed the maximum page limit described in Section 6.
-Do not number the pages.
+The manuscript should be printed single-sided and its length should not exceed the maximum page limit described in Section 5.
+Pages are numbered for initial submission.
+However, do not number the pages in the camera-ready version.

-By uncommenting \eaclfinalcopy at the top of this document, it will compile to produce an example of the camera-ready formatting; by leaving it commented out, the document will be anonymized for initial submission.
-When you first create your submission on softconf, please fill in your submitted paper ID where appears in the \def\eaclpaperid{} definition at the top.
+By uncommenting \aclfinalcopy at the top of this document, it will compile to produce an example of the camera-ready formatting; by leaving it commented out, the document will be anonymized for initial submission.
+When you first create your submission on softconf, please fill in your submitted paper ID where appears in the \def\aclpaperid{} definition at the top.

 The review process is double-blind, so do not include any author information (names, addresses) when submitting a paper for review.
 However, you should maintain space for names and addresses so that they will fit in the final (accepted) version.
-The ACL 2016 LATEX style will create a titlebox space of 2.5in for you when \eaclfinalcopy is commented out.
+The NAACL-HLT 2019 LATEX style will create a titlebox space of 2.5in for you when \aclfinalcopy is commented out.